Bread-ou/SAAD-AFS-Project/adr/0006-Architectural-Style.md

 ## Context

-When developing a software system, it is imperative to select an architectural style suitable for the solution.Software Architecture dictates the high-level organization of the system's components and how they interact with one anotherr.
+When developing a software system, it is imperative to select an architectural style suitable for the solution.
+Software Architecture dictates the high-level organization of the system's components and how they interact with one another.
 Software architecture is needed to build a solid foundation for the application, and it ensures that the application meets its functional and non-functional requirements and needs for both users and stakeholders (1).
-With
+With the help of XSron Hou's article on Software architectural styles; we have identified and defined some styles to choose from below:

 ## Decision